con1980/instacart_python/README.md

 ```
 ![alt text](</04 Analysis/Visualizations/bar_comp_dependants_departments.png>)

-As we can see at the visualizations above there is no difference in ordering habits regarding product choice between familys and age groups.
+Looking at the visualizations above there is no difference in ordering habits regarding product choice between familys and age groups.
-The top 5 products are produce, dairy eggs, snacks and beverages.
+The top 5 products are produce, dairy eggs, snacks and beverages for both customer profiles.

 ### For a full report of all visualizations and explanations please refer to my full report:
 [final presentation to shareholders](</05 Sent to client>)